 Were massage therapists required to complete the 1-hour course for the August 2019 renewal since it took effect July 1, 2019?

 Good question!
 No. At first, I thought this would take effect for the 2021 renewal deadline, but then I read this:

 “The course must be completed by January 1, 2021 , and will count towards the required CE for renewal.
 The bill does not require that this course be taken again for future renewal cycles.”

 As of now, for some of the professions mentioned above, this course is a one-and-done course for current licensees and not something they will need to retake each renewal.
-What I do not know is if massage therapists moving to Florida will be required to take the course and if it will become part of the Florida massage school curriculum in the future.
-As of now, I do not see it as an application requirement, only a renewal requirement.
+This is not an application requirement for massage therapists moving to Florida.
+It is only a renewal requirement at this time..

 Human Trafficking Sign